RalfBarkow/korz/IMPLEMENTATION_PLAN.md

 5. **Examples + narrative tests**

    * Recreate a minimal form of the Korz “screen/location/isColorblind” story.
+   * Only after the kernel is stable, prototype one “pile/selection strategy” scenario with an explicit slot-encoded graph.
 6. **Refinement & hooks**

    * Add extension points for interpreter dimensions and ensembles.
+   * Design dispatcher strategy objects (ensemble/combiner policies) so “run all slots” lives outside plain guard coordinates.

 ---